tractr/boilerplate-hapijs/README.md

 # HapiJS Boilerplate

+## Hapify
 This boilerplate is meant to be used with Hapify.
 To get more info about Hapify setup, please refer to https://www.hapify.io/get-started.

 ## Stack

 This boilerplate provides an API built with HapiJS, MongoDB and Docker.

-## Boilerplate
+## Get Started

 ### 1. Clone repository